CharaChorder/docs/docs/CharaChorder X.rst

 You can change the layout of your keyboard while it's connected to the CharaChorder X, which means that you can :doc:`remap<Glossary>` almost all keys.
 Some users may choose to :doc:`remap<Glossary>` their device’s layout to accommodate missing keys, such as the :doc:`DUP key<CharaChorder Keys>`.
-For a thorough explanation on how remapping works and how to remap your device, visit the :doc:`remapping section<Remapping>`
+For a thorough explanation on how remapping works and how to remap your device, visit the :ref:`remapping section<Device Manager:Remapping>`

 Practice
 ~~~~~~~~